 Shown above are multiphoton microscopy images of HUVEC tissue samples and a c.elegansnematode through fluorescence, autofluorescence (AF) and second harmonic generation (SHG).
 The cell nuclei, are stained with YOYO-1.
 Imaging modes: Cell nuclei imaged by YOYO-1 (green) and cell cytoplasm imaged with AF (blue); Cell nuclei imaged by YOYO-1 (green), cell cytoplasm imaged with AF (blue), and collagen imaged by SHG (red).
 The c. elegans is an image of the pharynx section of a wild-type specimen.
 SHG (red) and AF (blue) were used to produce this image.

-While the multi-photon microscope is integrated in the Microbeam II end station, it is available as a stand alone system when there are no irradiation experiments requiring the other integrated facilities.
+While the multi-photon microscope is integrated into the Microbeam II end station, it is available as a stand-alone system when there are no irradiation experiments requiring the other integrated facilities.

 Microbeam Imaging and Targeting of 3D Structures

 The 3D nature of cells and the pencil-beam nature of microbeam charged-particle tracks need to be considered in all microbeam irradiations, and indeed this has been a constant theme from the outset of modern microbeam systems.
 Different users approach this issue in a variety of different ways.
-For example some users use highly flattened cells achieved with optimized plating techniques; or targets can be isolated in two dimensions by cell-cycle specificity – for example CP2 targets a specific chromosome that is condensed at metaphase with limited overlap with other chromosomal domains.
+For example, some users use highly flattened cells achieved with optimized plating techniques, or targets can be isolated in two dimensions by cell-cycle specificity – for instance, CP2 targets a specific chromosome that is condensed at metaphase with limited overlap with other chromosomal domains.

 For example, targeting a mitochondrial location above the nucleus (Track a); traverse the nucleus but hit no mitochondrial locations (Track b); traverse the cytoplasm but miss all mitochondrial locations (Track c), or traverse the cytoplasm and target a mitochondrial location (Track d).